functionless/functionless/website/docs/concepts/event-bridge/event-bus.md

 ## Default Bus

 There is a default Event Bus in every region of an AWS account.
-It contains events emitted by your AWS Resources, such as when a Step Function execution completes, or when a scheduled trigger fires.
+It contains events emitted by your AWS Resources, such as when a Step Function execution completes (see [Event Sources](./event-sources#resources-with-event-sources)), or when a scheduled trigger fires.

 Functionless provides an easy way to work with the default bus.